bizz84/SwiftyStoreKit/README.md

 See the **Receipt Verification** section below for how to restore previous purchases using the receipt.

 This section shows how to restore completed transactions with the `restorePurchases` method instead.
+When successful, the method returns all non-consumable purchases, as well as all auto-renewable subscription purchases, **regardless of whether they are expired or not**.

 * **Atomic**: to be used when the content is delivered immediately.